-Pursuant to 5 U.S.C. § 552 and 17 C.F.R. § 200.80(g)(12), we request a waiver of fees for searching and producing the records described above.
-This request is "in the public interest because it is likely to contribute significantly to public understanding of the operations or activities of the government" and "is not primarily in the commercial interest of the requester" under FOIA.
+4 5 U.S.C. § 552(b).

+USDA would otherwise charge for searching and producing the records described above.
+This request is "in the public interest because it is likely to contribute significantly to public understanding of the operations or activities of the government" and "is not primarily in the commercial interest of the requester" under FOIA.5

-Below are details explaining (1) how the disclosure of the requested records is in the public interest, (2) that FGI intends distribute information to a broad audience of interested persons, and (3) that FGI has no commercial interests.
+Below are details explaining (1.) how the disclosure of the requested records is in the public interest, (2.) that FGI intends distribute information to a broad audience of interested persons, and (3.) that FGI has no commercial interests.

 In addition, FGI is a "person or entity that gathers information of potential interest to a segment of the public, uses its editorial skills to turn the raw materials into a distinct work, and distributes that work to an audience" and thus qualifies as a "representative of the news media" under 5 U.S.C. § 552(a)(4)(A)(ii).
-Below are details (4) explaining how FGI clearly meets these criteria.
+Below (4.) are details explaining how FGI clearly meets these criteria.